leex3683/Horiseon_Website/README.md

 ## Description

 This website was created to make information about this company available online.
-Contained in the website is Information about Horiseons products and services, as well as intuition behind why one would want to do business with Horiseon.
+Contained in the website is information about Horiseon's products and services, as well as intuition behind why one would want to do business with Horiseon.

 ## Installation